sugalvojau/simple-reactjs-app-in-docker/README.md

 # Simple ReactJS app used with docker

 Simple ReactJS app used with docker

+## Use in dev

+Remove `node_modules` dir from your LOCAL env if you have it from running the app on your LOCAL before,
+and run the following command to build the image for dev env usage.

+`docker build -f Dockerfile.dev .`

-## Steps ALREADY USED to create the app
+# Steps ALREADY USED to create the app

 As of npm@5.2.0, just use npx as described here:
 https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b